 The City Chambers.

-Rising up over George Square are the City Chambers.
+Rising up over George Square is the City Chambers.
 The foundation stone for this building was laid in 1883.

-The building was a designed by the Scottish architect, William Young and was completed in 1888.
+The building was designed by the Scottish architect, William Young and was completed in 1888.

 Entrance to the City Chambers.